-- 1. Remove the spare wheel, jack, and tools from storage. - 2.
-Using the wheel wrench, loosen, but do not remove, the wheel nuts by turning them counterclockwise one turn while the wheel is still on the ground. - 3.
-Placement of the Jack: - For 1500 series trucks, when changing a front wheel, place the scissors jack under the rear portion of the lower control arm as shown below.
+1. Remove the spare wheel, jack, and tools from storage.

+- 2. Using the wheel wrench, loosen, but do not remove, the wheel nuts by turning them counterclockwise one turn while the wheel is still on the ground. - 3.
+Placement of the Jack: - For 2500/3500 4x2 series trucks, when changing a front wheel, place the bottle jack under the frame rail behind the wheel.
+Locate the jack as far forward as possible on the straight part of the frame.

-1500 4X2 Jacking Location
+4x2 Jacking Location